Download Careers360 App

 • Some of the organisms in the animal kingdom are sensitive to external stimuli.

-• Most of the animals are deployed which means there are two copies of each gene present.
+• Most of the animals are diploid, which means there are two copies of each gene present.

 Characteristics of Organisms in the Animal Kingdom

-Apart from the common characteristics each of the organisms possesses their characteristics.
-To characterize them in a better way they are divided into different phyla which are discussed below along with their key features.
+Apart from the common characteristics, each of the organisms possesses their characteristics.
+To characterise them in a better way, they are divided into different phyla, which are discussed below along with their key features.

 Phylum